harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

 - One of my favorite rules of thumb for photography is: **Remove variables for better results**
     - Shoot in black and white!
     - Don't use liveview
-    - Shoot only in f/8
+    - Shoot only in f/8 (i know not "auto", but on the M the lens is fully manual. life is complicated)
     - also works for most things in life
 - Share your [photos](https://harper.photos)!